cuplv/Discriminer/README.md

-# Discriminer
+# Discriminer: A tool of discriminating program traces (runs) based on observations like time
-Discriminating program traces using observations (like time, memory, network, and so on)
+### Goal: Program Confidentiality Analysis in presence of Side-Channel in time, memory, network, and so on